evanmcneely/enlighten.nvim/README.md

 ### 🏎️ TODO

-- Allow cancelling/stopping generation.
+- Persist history.
-- Chat: @use directive to edit buffer with context from the chat.
+- Edit buffer with context from the chat.
-- Completion without prompt - just use code context to try and generate code (inserting at the cursor).
-- Prompt and Chat: @ directive for searching codebase for functions, classes, etc. to be added to context when generating a completion.
-Create codebase embeddings.
+- Use codebase as context (files, functions, classes, etc.).